 Poor Storage Practices

 It’s easy to fall into the habit of either not storing or storing improperly.
 Every system has its own methods for taking care of this chore.
 But, if you don’t follow the protocols or if you fail to retain logged data, you’ve begun a self-defeating cycle of behavior.
+To avoid improper data storage consider moving to the cloud with offers like AWS instance pricing.

 This mistake comes in either not logging at all and logging way less than is necessary.
 Of all the pitfalls on this list, this one is the most damaging because it stops your progress even before you begin.
 With no data, there will be nothing to analyze.
 Plus, you run the risk of failing to meet compliance guidelines within your industry and quite possibly with law enforcement, depending what your company does.